Handheld game console: Wonderswan Color

-The WonderSwan Color is a handheld game console designed by Bandai.
+The WonderSwan Color was a handheld game console designed by Bandai.
 It was released on December 9, 2000, in Japan, Although the WonderSwan Color was slightly larger and heavier (7 mm and 2 g) compared to the original WonderSwan, the color version featured 512 KB of RAM and a larger color LCD screen.
-In addition, the WonderSwan Color is compatible with the original WonderSwan library of games.
+In addition, the WonderSwan Color was compatible with the original WonderSwan library of games.

 Prior to WonderSwan's release, Nintendo had virtually a monopoly in the Japanese video game handheld market.
 After the release of the WonderSwan Color, Bandai took approximately 8% of the market share in Japan partly due to its low price of 6800 yen (approximately US$65).
 Another reason for the WonderSwan's success in Japan was the fact that Bandai managed to get a deal with Square to port over the original Famicom Final Fantasy games with improved graphics and controls.
 However, with the popularity of the Game Boy Advance and the reconciliation between Square and Nintendo, the WonderSwan Color and its successor, the SwanCrystal quickly lost its competitive advantage.